dstmn/dstmn/README.md

 # welcome to dst.mn

-This site is under construction, but it is John's homepage
+This site is under construction

-### John is a
+### Dustman is a
+- Wabash alum
 - coffee snob
 - Californian
 - soccer fan